Muhamad-Fatah/Muhamad-Fatah/README.md

 <h1 align="center">Hi there 👋, I'm Muhamad Fatah 👩‍💻</h1>

 <h3>
-Frontend Engineering works with HTML, CSS, and React Js to implement designs from UI/UX into websites and deploy to hosting.
+Frontend Engineering works with HTML, CSS, and React Js to implement designs from UI/UX into website with the right size.

 I can collaborate with teammates in version control systems such as GitHub, manage responsiveness with CSS frameworks, consumes restful API, and use redux as global state management.
 I have the motivation to work as a front-end developer because it has challenges to solve problems. <br></br>